 The year 2021 will go down as the year that the Marine Corps ditched its tank Marines.

 But those enlisted and officers who began their careers with Vietnam often rarely saw the armored companion in their fighting experience, Estes said.

 “Senior leaders come out of the Vietnam War with not much of an appreciation of tanks,” Estes said.

 Successive commandants failed to prioritize the tank, the author wrote.
 Commandant Gen. Robert M. Barrow refused to buy tanks during his entire four-year tenure from 1979–1983.
 Though the Army had begun its new M1A1 Abrams program to replace the aging M60 at around that time, the Corps was slow to follow.

 Commandant Gen. Al Gray canceled a contract for the M1 Abrams as a replacement midway through its procurement cycle, losing funding and tanks for the Corps in favor of other, infantry-centric programs, Estes wrote.

 It partly contributed to the majority of Marine tankers riding into the Persian Gulf War in M60A1 tanks, originally fielded in 1959, fighting across the desert more than three decades later in 1991.

-Though Marines in the aging platform performed well in engagements, and some Marines with 2nd Marine Division did go to combat on the new M1A1 Abrams tank, those successes held little attention shortly after the war ended.
+Though Marines in the aging platform performed well in engagements, and some Marines with 2nd Marine Division did go to combat on the new M1A1 Abrams tank.

 Commandant Gen. Carl E. Mundy Jr. wrote in 1994 that expanding the maritime pre-positioning force would not hinge on increased armor, reducing that priority for forward-station war stocks.
 He also told Congress at that time he had no concerns about a Marine tank shortfall.
 He leaned on the experience of I Marine Expeditionary Force in the recent Gulf War that had an Army tank brigade assigned to it during the conflict.